datavizlouis/across-the-galaxy/README.md

 **The question:** What does the full picture of one film's character movements look like?

 Structurally identical to Section 1 but pivoted to episodes rather than characters.
 Selecting an episode draws all the paths for all characters who appear in that film simultaneously, colour-coded by character.
 The story panel shows beats in narrative order across all characters for that episode.

-**Key decisions:**
-- **All paths drawn at once** for the selected episode, using each character's `CHAR_COLORS` colour.
-This creates a dense web of lines that visually conveys how interconnected the saga's geography is within a single film.
-- **Beat image overlay** shows the film title (e.g. `THE PHANTOM MENACE`) rather than a planet name, grounding each card in the episode context.
-- **Episode selector** uses roman numerals (I–IX) for immediate recognisability.
-- **Section subtitle forced to one line** — whitespace-nowrap prevents the sub-heading from wrapping awkwardly at mid-range viewport widths.

 ---